dineshkumar8464/AI-for-Marketing-Project/README.md

 🎯 Content Customization: Users can adjust tone (💬 Casual, 🧑‍💼 Professional, ⚡ Exciting, 🛍️ Persuasive), choose platform (📄 General, 📸 Instagram, 📘 Facebook, ✉️ Gmail, 🐦 Twitter), set word limit & SEO, and select language (🇬🇧 English, 🇮🇳 Telugu, 🇮🇳 Hindi, 🇮🇳 Tamil, 🇮🇳 Malayalam, 🇪🇸 Spanish, 🇫🇷 French, 🇩🇪 German, 🇨🇳 Chinese, 🇯🇵 Japanese).

+---

+### Completed the one future enhancement feature

+## 1. 🧠 Brand vs. Product Input Handling

+Our AI Marketing Generator is flexible with inputs.
+It supports:
+- Specific product names (e.g., "Tata Salt", "KFC Chicken Burger")
+- Brand or company names (e.g., "Tata", "KFC")

+🔹 The system intelligently generates marketing content based on context, even when the input is a brand with multiple products.

+Example:
+- Input: `Tata` → Outputs content suitable for Tata as a brand.
+- Input: `Tata Salt` → Outputs content specific to that product.

+This makes the tool scalable and adaptive for broader marketing use cases.
+---

 ## DINESH KUMAR MANIMELA:  My Individual Contributions